jamesroutley/24a2/website/content/tutorial.md

 <!-- prettier-ignore -->
 [^1]: The `x` and `y` coordinates are both chosen with the code
       `Math.floor(Math.random() * 24)`.
 Let's have a quick look at what this is doing.

       `Math.random()` returns a number greater than or equal to 0, and less than 1.
 We multiply this by 24, to give us a number greater than or equal to 0, and less that 24.
-This number can inclued a fraction, so we use `Math.floor` to remove it.
+This number can include a fraction, so we use `Math.floor` to remove it.
 This gives us an integer in the range 0 to 23 (inclusive).